BiodivGenomic/ECuADOR/README.md

    * TcpDNA_oriented - fasta sequence(s)

-      Individual reorganized regions with orientation (each region in different files - Ready to align option)
+      Individual reorganized regions with orientation (each region in different files - Ready to align option).

    * TcpDNA_oriented_all